-Ray Optics: Refraction at spherical surfaces, lenses, thin lens formula, lens maker's formula, magnification, power of a lens, combination of thin lenses in contact, combination of a lens and a mirror, refraction and dispersion of light through a prism.
+Ray Optics: Reflection of light by spherical mirrors, mirror formula, refraction at spherical surfaces, lenses, thin lens formula, lens maker's formula, magnification, power of a lens, combination of thin lenses in contact, combination of a lens and a mirror, refraction and dispersion of light through a prism.
+Scattering of light.

-Optical instruments: Microscopes and astronomical telescopes (reflecting and refracting) and their magnifying powers.
+Optical instruments: Microscopes and astronomical telescopes (reflecting and refracting) and their magnifying powers and their resolving powers.

-- (a) Refraction through a prism, minimum deviation and derivation of relation between n, A and δ{min} .
+- (a) Reflection of light by spherical mirrors.
+Mirror formula: its derivation; R=2f for spherical mirrors.
+Magnification. - (b) Refraction through a prism, minimum and derivation deviation of relation between n, A and δ{min} .
 Include explanation of i- δ graph, $i_1 = i_2 = i$ (say) for δ_m ; from symmetry $r_1 = r_2$; refracted ray inside the prism is parallel to the base of the equilateral prism.
 Thin prism.
-Dispersion; Angular dispersion; dispersive power, rainbow ray diagram (no derivation). - (b) Refraction at a single spherical surface; detailed discussion of one case only - convex towards rarer medium, for spherical surface and real image.
+Dispersion; Angular dispersion; dispersive power, rainbow - ray diagram (no derivation).
+Simple explanation.
+Rayleigh's theory of scattering of light: blue colour of sky and reddish appearance of the sun at sunrise and sunset clouds appear white. - (c) Refraction at a single spherical surface: detailed discussion of one case only - convex towards rarer medium, for spherical surface and real image.
 Derive the relation between n_1 , n_2 , u, vand R. Refraction through thin lenses: derive lens maker's formula and lens formula; derivation of combined focal length of two thin lenses in contact.
-Combination of lenses and mirrors (silvering of lens excluded) and magnification for lens, derivation for biconvex lens only; extend the results to biconcave lens, Plano convex lens and lens immersed in a liquid; power of a lens P=1/f with SI unit dioptre.
+Combination of lenses and mirrors (silvering of lens excluded) and magnification for lens, derivation for biconvex lens only; extend the results to biconcave lens, plano convex lens and lens immersed in a liquid; power of a lens P=1/f with SI unit dioptre.
 For lenses in contact $1/F = 1/f_1 + 1/f_2$ and $P=P_1+P_2$ Lens formula, formation of image with combination of thin lenses and mirrors.

-[Any one sign convention may be used in solving numerical].
+[Any one sign convention may be used in solving numericals].

-(c) Ray diagram and derivation of magnifying power of a simple microscope with image at D (least distance of distinct vision) and infinity; Ray diagram and derivation of magnifying power of a compound microscope with image at D. Only expression for magnifying power of compound microscope for final image at infinity.
+(d) Ray diagram and derivation of magnifying power of a simple microscope with image at D (least distance of distinct vision) and infinity; Ray diagram and derivation of magnifying power of a compound microscope with image at D. Only expression for magnifying power of compound microscope for final image at infinity.

 Ray diagrams of refracting telescope with image at infinity as well as at D; simple explanation; derivation of magnifying power; Ray diagram of reflecting telescope with image at infinity.
 Advantages, disadvantages and uses.
+Resolving power of compound microscope and telescope.